 "Yes.
 Do you mind talking with him?"

 “No problem.”
-I walked over to the young boy playing a video game.
+I walked over to the young boy playing a video game in a poo; chair.

-The other kids were cannonballing into the pool.
+The other kids were cannonballing into the water.

-Charlie looked like he was winning his game, which probably meant either killing aliens or zombies.
+Charlie looked like he was winning his game, which probably meant killing thousands of aliens or zombies.

 “Your parents wanted me to speak to you?”
 I flashed back to the shrink in 1967.